-Consider the following things for using encoders with the TMCM-1211:
+Consider the following things for using encoders with the TMCM-1316:

 - Set the motor full step resolution using parameter #202 (for 1.8° motors this is 200 which is also the default value of this parameter). - Set the encoder resolution (as encoder counts per round) using axis parameter #210. - When parameters #202 and #210 are set to the right values the module will automatically convert the encoder resolution to the motor microstep resolution so that the encoder postion is the same as the motor position. - The encoder position can be read using axis parameter #209.
 This parameter is also writable, e.g. for setting a new origin.
-After a reference search this parameter is also automatically set to 0. - The motor can also be stopped automatically when it cannot follow anymore (due to overload or obstruction).
-Axis parameter #212 controls this function. - Some special encoder functions (like clear when null channel has been found) can be controlled using axis parameter #201.
+After a reference search this parameter is also automatically set to 0. - We recommend executing the reference search in open-loop mode and switch to closed-loop mode after the reference search has finished successfully. - The motor can also be stopped automatically when it cannot follow anymore (due to overload or obstruction).
+Axis parameter #212 controls this function.